PhilaNgcamu/typescript-core-basics/typescript/Narrowing/README.md

 - You can use **equality narrowing** by comparing the types of the varibles that store corresonding values.
 Reference: [narrowingExamples.ts](narrowingExamples.ts) from line 20.

-- The `in` instance is used to check if the property name in an object exists.
+- The `in` operator is used to check if the property name in an object exists.
 Example, look at this code, `"value" in x`, where `x` is a union type (the property exists | optional) OR (the property doesn't exist | optional) and `"value"` (propery name) is the string literal.
+Reference: [narrowingExamples.ts](narrowingExamples.ts) from line 32.

+- The `instanceof` operator is used to narrow the variable if it contains a _prototype_ chain of the newly constructed object.
+Reference: [narrowingExamples.ts](narrowingExamples.ts) from line 44.

 - NOTE: Use "**tsc --target es2021 <-- fileName -->**" to compile the ts file